jonnonz1/nz-statute-book/acts/public/1980/crimes-internationally-protected-persons-united-nations-and-associated-personnel-and-hostages-act-1980.md

   (b) he or she makes the threat in New Zealand or outside New Zealand; and (c) he or she makes the threat to or in relation to a person whom he or she knows to be a United Nations person or an associated person; and
   (d) he or she makes the threat with the intention of compelling the person, or any other person, to do or refrain from doing an act.
-(2) Every one who commits a crime against this section is liable on conviction on indictment to imprisonment for a term not exceeding—whichever is the lesser.
+(2) Every one who commits a crime against this section is liable on conviction to imprisonment for a term not exceeding—whichever is the lesser.
   (a) 7 years; or
   (b) the term of years prescribed by the relevant provision of the Crimes Act 1961 in respect of the crime that he would have committed had he carried out his threat in New Zealand,—